What happens if you get coronavirus at work? Experts say it might be hard to prove.

 A workers’ compensation claim generally means a person cannot sue in the tort system, and going beyond filing a claim can be a costly, arduous process, according to legal scholars.

-Adam Scales, an expert in administrative law, insurance and torts and professor at Rutgers Law School, said the workers’ compensation system is more useful than lawsuits, even though it’s less financially generous than the torts system.
+Adam Scales, an expert in administrative law, insurance and torts and professor at Rutgers Law School, said the workers’ compensation system is more useful than lawsuits, even though it is less financially generous than the torts system.

 “In an ordinary torts case, you simply have to show the defendant was negligent.
 In a tort case against your employer, it’s a higher standard,” he said.

-An employee would have to prove their company was deliberately indifferent to risks and acting intentionally to harm its workers in order to have a chance in the tort system, Scales said.
+An employee would have to prove their company was deliberately indifferent to risks and acting intentionally to harm its workers to have a chance in the tort system, Scales said.

 “The dividing line between being stuck in the workers' compensation system and getting into the tort system: Most employment-related injuries do not involve negligence by the employer,” he said.